 On This Page

-In many ways, cruising is an ideal getaway for solo travelers.
+In many ways, cruising is an ideal getaway for solo travellers.
 Several cruise lines welcome singles with receptions, usually held early on in the cruise, that allow them to meet other solo passengers.
-Some -- like Crystal or Holland America -- even have "gentlemen" dance hosts onboard lengthier voyages so women traveling alone don't feel like wallflowers when the band strikes up.
+Some -- like Crystal or Holland America -- even have gentlemen dance hosts onboard lengthier voyages so women travelling alone don't feel like wallflowers when the band strikes up.
 Seabourn makes sure all solo cruisers are hosted at dinner by the ship's officers, staff or entertainers, or with other passengers.
-And, with themed cruises on the rise, solo travelers can choose to book onto group sailings targeting singles.
+And, with themed cruises on the rise, solo travellers can choose to book onto group sailings targeting singles.

 If you're contemplating cruising on your own, what do you need to know before booking a voyage?
 Read on to find out how to avoid single supplements, choose a ship and meet people onboard.

 The biggest hurdle for solo cruisers is the dreaded single supplement.
 Because most lines don't offer cabins for one, or because the few that exist sell out quickly, they will typically charge an extra fee to a solo traveller who wants to reserve a double-occupancy cabin sans roommate.
 This surcharge can range anywhere from 10 per cent of the cruise fare to 100 per cent (which, in essence, means you're paying double -- or the same price as two people sharing a cabin).